Office of the Comptroller of the Currency (OCC), Treasury.

 Under the PRA (44 U.S.C.
-3501-3520), Federal agencies must obtain approval from OMB for each collection of information that they conduct or sponsor.
+3501 et seq.), Federal agencies must obtain approval from OMB for each collection of information that they conduct or sponsor.
 The term “collection of information” is defined in 44 U.S.C.
 3502(3) and 5 CFR 1320.3(c) and includes agency requests or requirements that members of the public submit reports, keep records, or provide information to a third party.
-Section 3506(c)(2)(A) of title 44 requires Federal agencies to publish a 60-day notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, before submitting the collection to OMB for approval.
+Section 3506(c)(2)(A) of title 44 requires Federal agencies to publish a 60-day notice in Start Printed Page 59675the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, before submitting the collection to OMB for approval.
 To comply with this requirement, the OCC is publishing this notice of the renewal of the following information collection:

 Title: Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery.

 OMB Control No.: 1557-0248.

 Frequency of Response: On occasion.